jlcrodrigues/feup-compilers/README.md

 | Tiago Barbosa    | up202004926 | 33%          |

 ## Instructions

+For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
+Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

 ### Project setup

 There are some import folders in the repository.
 Your development source code is inside the subfolder named ``src/main``.
 Specifically, your initially application is in the folder ``src/main/pt/up/fe/comp2023``, and the grammar is in the subfolder ``src/main/antlr/comp2023/grammar``.
 Finally, the subfolder named ``test`` contains your unit tests.